SarahTabassum7/SarahTabassum7/README.md

 </div>

-> *Note: the stats/streak cards above are generated by free third-party services and can occasionally fail to load if that host is under heavy traffic — a page refresh usually fixes it.
-The snake animation will appear once you add the workflow below and run it (instructions follow).*
+> Note: the stats/streak cards above are generated by free third-party services and can occasionally fail to load if that host is under heavy traffic - a page refresh usually fixes it.
+The snake animation appears once you add the workflow file and run it (see separate instructions).

 ---